 In the early days of your blog, before it gains traction, you may be the only writer.
 There is nothing wrong with that.
 Heck, this strategy can generate results even after you hit it big.

-But, there are times when a multi-author platform works best and this is what you see on Search Engine Watch (among many other top marketing blogs).
+However, there are times when a multi-author platform works best, and this is what you see on Search Engine Watch (among many other top marketing blogs).

 Authority is something that is earned, not given.
 There are things you can do to speed up your growth, such as proving your authority in each post you publish, just as there’s more than one marketing strategy out there that might work well specifically for you.

-Brian Solis does a nice job of helping you prove your authority by taking a unique view on topics that are anything but mainstream.
+Brian Solis does a nice job of proving personal authority works by taking a unique view on topics that are anything but mainstream.

 For instance, you won’t find many blogs with titles such as “The Augmented Workforce: How Artificial Intelligence, Augmented Reality, And 5G Will Impact Every Dollar You Make.”

 If you want to be an authority on your subject, don’t tackle the same topics and issues as the competition.
 This isn’t a rule that applies solely to online marketing.
 It can be implemented in every niche imaginable.

-I’m not going to spend a lot of time on this point, but, remember this: statistics validate your content, enhance trust between you and the reader and give your audience confidence that you know your stuff.
+Statistics validate your content, enhance trust between you and the reader, and give your audience confidence that you know your stuff.
 They also enable you to see if your content marketing efforts are helping you reach your goals.

-17. Ignite Social Media – The Proper Use of an Introduction
+13. Ignite Social Media – Success Focus: The Proper Use of an Introduction

 Ignite Social Media has taken to providing a short introductory description of the content, giving the reader a clear idea of what’s to come.